If a session is cancelled because of rain, please consult the details of our Rain Policy.

 The tournament consists of 16 sessions of tennis.

-Qualifying matches are played on the first weekend with players ranked outside the Top 50 vying for one of eight spots in the main draw.
-From Tuesday through Sunday there are two sessions per day, a matinee and an evening session.
+Qualifying matches are played on the first weekend with players ranked outside the Top 50 vying for a spot in the main draw.
+From Monday through Saturday there are two sessions per day, a matinee and an evening session.
 There are two to four matches per session, a number that could vary depending on the length of matches and any delays due to weather or injury.
 The finals of the singles and doubles are played in the final session on Sunday.
 Tickets for the matinee session are not valid for the evening session on Centre Court, but ticket holders are welcome to stay on the grounds and watch matches being played on other courts.

 What session or day is the best to attend?

 Every fan finds a different day or session to his or her liking.
 There are more matches earlier in the week and during matinee sessions.
 As the week progresses, the excitement builds as the field narrows and the remaining players fight to become the next Rogers Cup presented by National Bank champion.

 A ticket on Centre Court gives you a reserved seat on that court while a ticket for National Bank Court gives you access to that court only.
 In both cases, you have access to all of the other courts, including level 200 on the National Bank Court which has a certain number of seats for spectators.
 You will also be allowed to visit the retail promenade as well as enjoy the restaurants and activities on site.